 |$140.00 per year

 The College Fee is required under administrative policy of State University of New York and is not refundable.
 College fee for summer and winter sessions (and part-time students) is charged per credit hour.

 The College Program Service Charge is required of all students enrolled in credit-bearing coursework and is designed to incorporate various normally required fees and charges.
 It is acknowledged that all students will not equally participate in each of the component fees but will receive equivalent overall benefit from the universally available services enhancing the campus life experience.
 Equitable distribution of costs across student populations helps keep our offerings rich and varied while keeping the level of fees low in comparison to benefits provided.
-Certain special and remote site programs are exempt from some fees.
+No portion of the Program Service charge can be waived.